Decima Flottiglia MAS: Naval actions

 The Xª MAS (RSI) took little part in the war at sea.
 Its equipment had been abandoned in the south, and its naval activities were frustrated by Allied action.

 In November 1944 four frogmen (Malacarne, Sorgetti, Bertoncin, Pavone), who had stayed under German command, were delivered by fast motorboat and swam into Livorno harbor to set up a secret sabotage base, but were captured.

 Anti-partisan actions

 The Decima was mostly employed in anti-partisan actions on land, rather than against the Allies at sea.
-However, their actions were mostly reprisals following the massacre of soldiers of "Decima" by partisans forces – see Bardelli's homicide.
+Their actions were mostly reprisals following the massacre of soldiers of "Decima" by partisans– see Bardelli's homicide.
 Their anti-partisan actions usually took place in small villages, where the partisans were stronger.
-Some examples: